Attractions

 Francesca Vella

-The Department of Information has recently featured the cavernous beauty of the Blue Grotto, located in the outskirts between Qrendi and Zurrieq.
+The Department of Information has featured the cavernous beauty of the Blue Grotto, located in the outskirts between Qrendi and Zurrieq.

 Known as ‘Il-Ħnejja’ in Maltese, which translates to ‘the arch’, the Blue Grotto is not just a single cave, as some might assume, but rather a network of caves and underwater chambers.
 The grotto has long been one of the go-to spots for anyone who wants to experience Malta’s rugged natural beauty, with its vivid blue waters and impressive rock formations attracting visitors from around the world.